Sensitivity for Smoluchowski equation: Sensitivity for bounded kernels

-\begin{Dem} { The idea of the proof is to find a non-negative function $\theta_t$ such that the transformed measure $\rho_t:=\theta_t\mu_t$ solves a differential equation which preserves $\mathcal{M}_0^+$ in a obvious way\footnote{Which is not the case of Smoluchowski equation.
+To see that $\mu_t$ is non-negative if $\mu_0$ is non-negative we find a non-negative function $\theta_t$ on $\RR^*_+$ such that the transformed measure $\rho_t:=\theta_t\mu_t$ solves a differential equation which preserves $\mathcal{M}_0^+$ in a obvious way\footnote{Which is not the case of Smoluchowski equation.
 One uses the same method in the study of Boltzmann equation.}.
-See \cite{James1}, proposition $2.2$, for instance. } \end{Dem}
+See \cite{James1}, proposition $2.2$, for instance.